-I tried the brunch menu at Caravan Kings Cross last summer (you can see my review here) and food-wise the Exmouth Market brand didn't offer any surprises.
+I tried the brunch menu at Caravan Kings Cross last summer and food-wise the Exmouth Market brand didn’t offer any surprises.

-Cornbread French Toast, Bacon, Rocket and Avocado was my safe choice and it didn't disappoint: it was tasty and filling.
-Sandy ordered Fried Egg and Spicy Beans on Grain Toast.
+Cornbread French Toast, Bacon, Rocket and Avocado was my safe choice and it didn’t disappoint: it was tasty and filling.
+My husband ordered a vegetarian dish: Fried Egg and Spicy Beans on Grain Toast.

 Both arrived covered in rocket, which appears to be the hipster topping du jour.
 I challenge you to count how many dishes are served with rocket in this city, you will find it is ubiquitous!
 It reminded me of an article by Seb Emina (author of The Breakfast Bible) for The Clerkenwell Post, where he wrote: “my heart sinks when I see a straggling mess of rocket teetering over my fried eggs”.
 A fan of classic breakfasts, Seb prefers them without salad, and I agree.

-Sam chose Poached Eggs on Toast, with Peas and Hollandaise Sauce.
+Sam ordered the Poached Eggs on Toast, with Peas and Hollandaise Sauce.
 Butter and Sourdough Toast on the side.

 Hannah couldn’t resist her sweet tooth and went for Pancakes with Crème Fraîche and Compote.
 I didn’t taste it, but one observation I can make is that the portion seemed a bit small for the price: £7.50 for only two pancakes.